catch-point/ib-tws-json/README.md

 #### help

-Lists the available commands in a "help" response, or if a parameter string is given the parameters, or properties or values of the given method or type. "helpEnd" is sent it indicate the response is complete.
+The command `help "Shell"` and `help "EClient"` ilst available commands in a `help` response.
+Other parameters string can be given to provide the schema available for those methods or types. `helpEnd` is sent it indicate the response is complete.

+`help "EWrapper"` list the events sent from the shell based an activity in TWS.

 #### login

 This opens the TWS (or Gateway) software and logins into the application.

+The first parameter must be "live" or "paper", the second provides the credentials in Base64 UTF-8 encoding.
+It has the following base64 UTF-8 string properties.

+* FIXBase64UserName
+* FIXBase64Password
+* IBAPIBase64UserName
+* IBAPIBase64Password

-The first parameter must be "live" or "paper" the second is a JSON object with the properties from the table below.
+The third parameter to login is a JSON object with the properties from the table below.

 | Property | Description |
 | -------- | ------------|